KPaul404/DSC_Phase_3_Project/README.md

-# Data Science Phase 3 Project
+# Customer Churn at Syriatel

 Syriatel is one of the two dominant mobile network providers in Syria, offering services under its Super Surf brand name.
 However, it faces growing competition from the recent entry of a third player, Wafa Telecom, which has received an additional telecom license in the country.

 In this intensely competitive market, customer retention is paramount for Syriatel's continued dominance and long-term viability.
 Losing customers to rival providers directly impacts revenues and profitability.
 Therefore, Syriatel initiated an advanced analytics project to predict customer churn risk at an individual level and enable targeted retention initiatives.

 As the lead data scientist on this project, I developed machine learning models to identify customers likely to churn.
 The models provide actionable insights to our marketing and customer retention teams on which customers need proactive retention incentives.
 This approach aligns tightly with Syriatel's strategic imperative of retaining customers in an evolving telecom landscape.

-Problem Definition
+# Problem Definition

 Syriatel lacked visibility into early warning signs that a customer may be likely to churn.
 Without a systematic way to predict churn risk, customer losses were often invisible until after the event had occurred.